mbo_utilities: User Guide#

 arr = mbo.imread(

-inputs, # Path, list of paths, glob pattern, or numpy array
+inputs, # Path, list of paths, directory, or numpy array

 )